Balance, not revenge. This is what justice seeks.

 To win your case, you will need evidence showing how the defendant’s actions directly caused your injuries.

 Calculating damages involves considering both economic and non-economic losses.
 Economic damages are measurable and include medical bills, lost wages, and future expenses.
-Non-economic damages account for emotional distress, pain, and suffering.
+Non-economic damages account for emotional distress, pain, and suffering—which are more difficult to quantify in absolute numbers.

 Strong evidence is the foundation of a successful personal injury case.
 Important types of proof include: